clog-tool/clog-cli/README.md

 # This is useful in conjunction with the outfile field where you may wish to read
 # from one file and append that data to the clog output in another
 infile = "My_old_changelog.md"

+# This sets the output format.
+There are two options "json" or "markdown" and
+# defaults to "markdown" when omitted
+output-format = "json"

 # If you use tags, you can set the following if you wish to only pick
 # up changes since your latest tag